220328-uta-sh-net-ext/Harsh-Tamakuwala/LinQNotes.md

 		- Cannot be used in query syntax in C#
 	- Count
 		- Counts the elements in a collection.
-	- LongCount
-		- Counts the elements in a collection.
 	- Max
 		- Finds the largest value in the collection.
 	- Min